conversence/idealoom/doc/tech_stack.rst

 Packages and libraries we use directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a list of every backend dependency used *directly* in assembl code.
+This is a list of every backend dependency used *directly* in IdeaLoom code.
 The packages you would need to know about first are described in subsequent paragraphs.

 This comes from :file:`requirements.txt`, but indirect dependencies are not listed.